Holcim CFO says appreciates Eurocement support for Lafarge deal

-ZURICH, April 30 (Reuters) - Holcim’s finance chief on Thursday welcomed the support of the group’s second-biggest investor Eurocement for the Swiss cement maker’s proposed merger with France’s Lafarge.
+ZURICH (Reuters) - Holcim’s HOLN.VX finance chief on Thursday welcomed the support of the group’s second-biggest investor Eurocement for the Swiss cement maker’s proposed merger with France’s Lafarge LAFP.PA.

 “We have been asked many times, virtually in every single discussion, about what’s Eurocement’s position,” Holcim Chief Financial Officer Thomas Aebischer said on a call with analysts and reporters for the firm’s first-quarter earnings.